-If you are a parent in receipt of any of the benefits listed below then your child is likely to be eligible for free school meals.
-It's quick and simple to apply online on our Family Portal.
+If you are a parent in receipt of any of the benefits listed below, then your child is likely to be eligible for free school meals.
+It's quick and easy to apply online on our Family Portal.

 Your child might be able to get free school meals if you get any of the following:

 - Income-related Employment and Support Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit